MicrosoftDocs/power-automate-docs/articles/share-button-flows.md

       ![share button](./media/share-button-flows/share-button-flows-tab-run-only.png)

-After you've tapped **Share as run-only** from either the **Flows** or **Buttons** tab, you'll see the **Button users** page; this page shows the list of groups or users with whom the specific button is shared.
+1. After you've tapped **Share as run-only** from either the **Flows** or **Buttons** tab, you'll see the **Button users** page; this page shows the list of groups or users with whom the specific button is shared.

      ![share button](./media/share-button-flows/share-button-flows-button-users-list.png)

 To stop sharing a button flow, follow these steps from the **Button users** page:

-1. Tap the name of the user that you want to remove from the shared users list.
+1. Tap the name of the user or group that you want to remove from the shared users list.

      ![share button](./media/share-button-flows/share-button-flows-remove-user-list.png)